mozilla-l10n/styleguides/guidelines/example_en-us.md

 In some projects (like Desktop, Android, iOS, Focus), the language will be direct as it belongs to a software string.
 This language should be maintained as direct, yet respectful, and remain casual as with all other projects.
 Casual language should never be used at the expense of sounding disrespectful, regardless of the project.

+When localizing support pages for [Mozilla Support](support.mozilla.org), use language suitable for a general, non-technical audience.
+Assume the person you are writing for does not know how to change preferences or add a toolbar button without step-by-step instructions.
+You can also assume that they have not changed any of the default application or operating system settings.

 ## Natural expression

 Translations should sound as natural as possible.
 Borrowed words should never be used (with the exception of branded names).